 When using apples in savory dishes, you can either cook them to varying degrees of softness so they meld more into the other ingredients, or leave them raw to provide a sweet, tangy, crunchy counterpoint (as in gremolata or slaw).
 You can slip raw apple slices onto sandwiches in lieu of lettuce, or mix them into salad (don’t forget chicken salad, and even tuna), and toss chopped apples in with whatever root vegetables you’re roasting.
 They add a lovely sweet spark, not to mention extra nutrition, to all sorts of meals.
 Working them into your repertoire is easy, too.

-- It’s not necessary to peel your apples, but you will, of course, want to remove the seeds and tough inner core.
-This has nothing to do with poisonous compounds, and everything to do with the fact that these parts are just not very palatable.
+3. It’s not necessary to peel your apples.
+You will want to remove the seeds and tough inner core, but this has nothing to do with poisonous compounds, and everything to do with the fact that these parts are just not very palatable.
+(However, you can also save your scraps and cook with apple cores.)

-- Yes, your apples will start to brown once you cut them, but in cooked dishes that won’t be a concern (and it’s only aesthetic anyway), so go ahead and finish your mise en place before you get cooking.
-If you’re using apples raw and want to preserve their color a little longer after slicing or dicing, you can sprinkle them with lemon juice, but it will (no surprise) affect the flavor.
+4. Prevent browning by sprinkling your apples with lemon juice.
+Or don’t!
+Although your apples will start to brown once cut open, in cooked dishes that won’t be a concern (and it’s only aesthetic anyway), so go ahead and skip the citrus.
+If you’re using apples raw and want to preserve their color a little longer after slicing or dicing, use the juice, but be aware that it will (no surprise) affect the flavor.

-- If your apples will be cooked and you don’t want them to disappear, be sure to cut them on the chunkier side; even hardier varieties will collapse somewhat after long enough in the oven or sauté pan.
+5. Cut your apples on the chunkier side if they’ll be cooked.
+Otherwise, they might disappear.
+Even hardier varieties will collapse somewhat after long enough in the oven or sauté pan.

-- Store any leftover apples in a cool dry place and they’ll last a remarkably long time—so you can easily set yourself up for quick, healthy snacks and more apple-jacked meals whenever it strikes your fancy.
+6. Store any leftover apples in a cool, dry place.
+Do that, and they’ll last a remarkably long time—so you can easily set yourself up for quick, healthy snacks and more apple-jacked meals whenever it strikes your fancy.

 Put away your pie plate for just a little while, and try one of these savory apple recipes to welcome fall.